Distinctive characteristics and independence

 In order to promote these values, we meet schoolchildren of all ages, publish books for adults and kids, and organise exhibitions, theatrical spectacles, film festivals, events and initiatives, thanks to a widespread network of volunteers.

 In particular, we are engaged in Italian schools at all educational levels, where we organise free meetings with students and teachers.
 We believe that informing future generations is essential to inspire real cultural change in the short to medium term.
-In 2018 alone, we engaged with 61,500 secondary school students, 25,500 primary school students, and 4,100 teachers, with the involvement of over 200 volunteers.
+In 2019, we met 58,500 high- and middle-school pupils, 27,500 primary-school pupils and 6,000 teachers, through 200 volunteers.